FranciscoNevesT/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

+## Overview

+This repository contains a script for cleaning and transforming data from the Human Activity Recognition Using Smartphones dataset.

-## Description
+## Script Usage

+The scrip run_analysis.R cleans the data and follow this steps:

-Repository with a script to clean the data from <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>.
+1. Download and unzip the data from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
-To clean the data execute the script run_analysis.R

-## Datasets

--   UCI_mean_std: Dataset with the mean and standard deviation from the measures and their activity and subject.
-Contains data from both the train and test measures.

--   UCI_mean_std_groupby: Dataset with the data from UCI_mean_std grououp by the activity and subject.
-The metric used in the summarise was the mean from the data.
+2. Reads and formats the training and test datasets.

+3. Groups the resulting dataset by activity and subject, and calculates the mean of each column.

+4. Saves the processed dataset to a file named UCI_mean_std_groupby.txt.

+5. Creates a Code book that describes the variables in the processed dataset.